vbsw/urlsaver/README.md

 Open Eclipse and create a Java Project named URLSaver (like previously created directory).
 To create executable jar file, right click on project, then "export...", then export as "Runnable JAR file".

-## URL File Example
+## Usage
-Two consecutive lines with at least one character other then white space are a URL (first line) and tags (second line).
+At start up all URL files with the extension "urls.txt" are read in.
+These files must be in the same directory as the jar file.

+A valid URL file consists of pairs of lines.
+The first line is the URL, the second line are the tags.
 Tags are separated by white space (no new line between tags).
-Example:
+Example file content:

 	http://www.dict.cc
 	dictionary language lang dict